Does Eating Before Bed Give You Nightmares?

 When you eat spicy food, your body temperature rises as you try to release heat.
 This can lead to restless sleep or sweating during the night, which is more likely to wake you up.

-What else to avoid
+What other foods to avoid

 Ultimately, eating anything is not recommended before you go to sleep.
 Any pre-bedtime snack will increase your metabolism, keeping your brain active and disrupting your sleep.
 It’s especially unwise to sleep on a full stomach.

-The Harvard Men’s Health Watch article points out that a carbohydrate-heavy meal can lead to sweating in the night as your body raises its temperature during digestion.
+The Harvard Men’s Health Watch article points out that a carbohydrate-heavy meal can lead to sweating at night as your body raises its temperature during digestion.
 High-protein meals are also a no. It leaves your stomach working hard throughout the night and could lead to a bout of late-night indigestion.

 The relationship between food and sleep is not fully established, but here we’ve explored some of the evidence on the subject.
 We may not know whether food can cause nightmares, but we do know that food can negatively affect the quality of your sleep which could lead to the nightmare scenario of long, sleepless nights.